swiftlang/swift-evolution/process.md

 available to answer questions, address feedback, and clarify their intent during the review period.

-After the review has completed, the Language Workgroup will make a decision on the proposal.
-The review manager is responsible for determining consensus among the Language Workgroup members, then reporting their decision to the proposal authors and forums.
+After the review has completed, the managing evolution workgroup will make a decision on the proposal.
+The review manager is responsible for determining consensus among the workgroup members, then reporting their decision to the proposal authors and forums.
 The review manager will update the proposal's state in the [swift-evolution repository][swift-evolution-repo] to reflect that decision.